 We have a wide range of products to help you take care of your skin and keep it clean and hydrated.
 Visit the MYDAWA website today and order them now.
 We deliver your order in less than 4 hours within Nairobi and with ZERO delivery fees.
 Save time and money when getting your skincare products by using MYDAWA. #WeDeliver

 If you are experiencing severe acne or your pimples are bursting and extremely painful we advise you to visit a qualified and registered dermatologist.
-They will professionally asses your skin and give you recommendations on how to treat your acne.12
+They will professionally assess your skin and give you recommendations on how to treat your acne.12